sukhpreet1204/basic-concepts/CSS/combinators.md

   }

-  /* The general sibling selector selects all elements that are siblings of a specified element.
+  /* The general sibling selector selects all elements that are siblings of a specified element.*/<br>
-   */
    div ~ p {
     background-color: yellow;
   }